Coonamble

 The labour market performance in Coonamble lags significantly behind most other regions nationally

-Coonamble has a balanced workforce with both white and blue collar jobs, featuring prominently essential services sectors.
-The unemployment rate was 5.5% as of June 2025.
+Coonamble has a balanced workforce comprising white and blue collar jobs, with essential services well represented.
+Its unemployment rate is 5.5%.

-In that month, 1,659 residents were employed at an unemployment rate of 7.3%, which is 1.8% higher than the Rest of NSW's rate of 3.7%.
-Workforce participation in Coonamble was 52.4%, lower than the Rest of NSW's 56.4%.
-Key industries employing residents are agriculture, forestry & fishing, health care & social assistance, and education & training.
-Agriculture, forestry & fishing is particularly strong with an employment share 5.8 times higher than the regional level, while manufacturing employs just 1% locally compared to Rest of NSW's 5.8%.
+As of June 2025, the town has 1,659 residents employed, an unemployment rate of 7.3% (compared to Rest of NSW's 3.7%), and a workforce participation rate of 52.4% (versus Rest of NSW's 56.4%).
+Key employment sectors include agriculture, forestry & fishing, health care & social assistance, and education & training.
+Coonamble specializes in agriculture, forestry & fishing, with an employment share 5.8 times the regional level.
+Conversely, manufacturing is under-represented at 1.0% compared to Rest of NSW's 5.8%.

-The labour force decreased by 1.8% over a 12-month period ending June 2025, alongside a 3.9% employment decline, leading to an unemployment rate rise of 2.1 percentage points.
-In contrast, the Rest of NSW saw employment fall by 0.1%, labour force expand by 0.3%, and unemployment rise by 0.4 percentage points during this period.
-State-level data from Sep-25 shows NSW employment contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%.
-Nationally, employment grew by 0.26%, and the unemployment rate was 4.5%.
-Jobs and Skills Australia projects national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Coonamble's employment mix suggests local growth of approximately 5.5% over five years and 12.1% over ten years, though these are simple extrapolations for illustrative purposes only and do not account for local population changes.
+The area may offer limited local employment opportunities, as shown by the Census working population versus resident population count.
+Between June 2024 and June 2025, Coonamble's labour force decreased by 1.8%, while employment declined by 3.9%, leading to a 2.1 percentage point rise in unemployment.
+In contrast, Rest of NSW saw employment fall by 0.1%, the labour force expand by 0.3%, and unemployment rise by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Coonamble's employment mix suggests local growth of approximately 5.5% over five years and 12.1% over ten years, assuming constant population projections for illustrative purposes.

 Frequently Asked Questions - Employment